stanislaw/CompositeOperations/Documentation/Index.md

 ## Alternative tools

 Any library implementing __Futures and promises__ pattern (http://en.wikipedia.org/wiki/Futures_and_promises can be a good alternative to this project.
-Author thinks it is just a matter of style and personal preferences.
+Author thinks it is a matter of style and personal preferences.

 * [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa)